Kazuki Tanaka (baseball)

 Kazuki Tanaka (田中 和基, Tanaka Kazuki) is a Japanese professional baseball outfielder for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).

 Career

 On October 10, 2018, he was selected Japan national baseball team at the 2018 MLB Japan All-Star Series.

 On February 27, 2019, he was selected for Japan national baseball team at the 2019 exhibition games against Mexico, but on March 4, 2019, he canceled his participation due to a sprained right ankle.

 Personal life

-On November 22, 2019, he married with local women.
+On 22 November 2019, he married his partner of five years.
+They met as classmates at Seinan Gakuin Academy.